amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 ```

-## Please give us some stars on your way out
+## Please give us some stars on your way out!

 Small utility functions are a developer's Swiss army knife.
-Quite a few of them like `map`, `reduce`, `filter`, `zip`, `compose`, `pipe`, etc, are so well known that there is a very big chance they will appear somehow in a programming language.
+Quite a few of them like `map`, `reduce`, `filter`, `zip`, `compose`, `pipe`, etc, are so well known that there is a very big chance they will appear in a programming language.

-Getting familiar
-Wow!
-What a
+Getting familiar with such functions help to convey intent when writing code and may give you an advantage when working with a new language.